Fawad demands LB polls in Sindh - DNA News Agency

 He said people belonging to all walks of life have appreciated the federal budget and hopefully next year will be growth year economically.

-To a question, Fawad Chaudhry said local government elections should be held in Sindh to ensure development at grass root level.=DNA
+To a question, Fawad Chaudhry said local government elections should be held in Sindh to ensure development at grass root level.

 Related News